MohsenDastaran/Vue-Shadcn-Boilerplate/README.md

   - This is not needed, I just wanted another toast library to play with.
 Feel free to remove it if the built in toast works for you.
 - [V-Wave](https://github.com/justintaddei/v-wave).
   - It just adds a ripple effect any component that you want.
 It's pretty cool.
 You can remove it if you don't need it.
-- All the components from [Inspire UI](https://inspira-ui.com/).
-  - Just copy component code into components => Inspire folder, and if there is any cn function import, remove it

 ---

 # Demo
 ### The starter is deployed on Netlify [here](https://vue-shadcn-boilerplate.netlify.app).

 ---